-You know you have a problem person.
-You’ve talked to them.
+One of your weight loss coaches is notorious for dropping the ball.
+You know they’re a problem, and you’ve talked to them.
 The situation has not improved.
-Rather than terminating the person, you allow them to perform at a low level.
-You either assign work they should be doing to others, or simply take advantage of the fact that good people can’t stand to watch someone else do a lousy job and will pitch in without being asked.
+Rather than terminating them, you let them continue to perform at a low level, assign work they should be doing to others, or simply take advantage of the fact that good people can’t stand to watch someone else do a lousy job and pitch in without being asked.

 18. You don’t really do what you say you’ll do

-Your employees can’t count on what you say.
+Your employees can’t count on what you say, and they know it.

 19. Shooting the messenger

-You give the bearer of bad news hell, and rail about all the things that got us to this point, instead of saying “Thank you, I really appreciate your telling me about this situation so we can figure out what the best next step is.”
+Your marketing manager tells you that Google Ads conversions on your New Year’s healthy lifestyle promotion are the worst they’ve been in five years.
+You give the bearer of bad news hell, and rail about all the things that led to this point, instead of saying “Thank you, I really appreciate your telling me about this situation so we can figure out the best next step.”

 20. Marking your territory

-I’ve seen three levels of management ALL insist on reviewing a routine sales presentation by a top-performing employee.
-Every one of them had to mark it up and coach on strategy – and I kid you not, every comment was trivial.
+I’ve seen three levels of management ALL insist on reviewing a routine corporate wellness sales presentation by a top-performing employee.
+Every one of them had to mark it up and coach on strategy—and I kid you not, every comment was trivial.
 A couple of these folks had never even held a sales job or given a sales presentation.

 21. Assuming you know more

-You assume that because you are a manager, you know more about your subordinates’ jobs than they do.
-For example, you give an experienced employee the highest possible performance rating.
+You assume that because you’re a manager, you know more about your subordinates’ jobs than they do.
+For example, you give one of your most seasoned, experienced nutritionists the highest possible performance rating.
 Her track record is sterling.